 Over the last 30 or so years, we have visited a number of areas of mainland Britain but have mainly concentrated on the Midlands and the East Coast due to a combination of time restrictions and family commitments.
 We have a very relaxed approach to birdwatching; there is no pressure to join in as we recognise that there are so many other demands on an individual’s time.

-We have, however, developed an appetite for trips abroad or weekends away and have now visited Spain five times, the Farne islands once, the Somerset Levels once and Wales on a number of occasions.
+We have, however, developed an appetite for trips abroad or weekends away and have now visited Spain five times, the Farne islands, the Somerset Levels and Wales on a number of occasions.
 Morocco was added to the list in 2019.

 We are not experts in any shape or form but like to get out in the open air, enjoying both the social side of the trips and the natural environment.